 Starting with Guinea Fowl

 To purchase Guinea fowl, locate a reputable breeder in your area or order a small batch from a poultry mail order company.
 Ask at your farm feed store for local breeders or check the Internet.
-The Guinea Fowl Breeders Association has a directory of breeders.
-Visit their website at www.gfba.org.
+The Guinea Fowl Breeders Association (Phyllis Bender, 4 Coach Lane, Westport, CT 06880) has a directory of breeders or visit the Guinea Fowl International Association website for more information.
 You may find a supplier or Guineas for sale at local agricultural fairs in the “poultry pavilion.”
 The most common and inexpensive variety of Guineas is the pearl.
 You can start with birds ranging from day-old keets or mature birds.
 Mature birds will need several weeks of orientation to their new home and keeper.
 This means keeping them inside until they learn where they get fed and cared for.
 If you purchase day-old keets, the baby birds will need several weeks of inside care through their brooding period.
-Brooding is the time when the proper feed, fresh water and supplemental heat is provided in adequate amounts from the age of one day old to they grow their feathers (3-5 weeks).
-The keets must be kept dry and warm through this period.
+Brooding is the time when the proper feed, fresh water, and supplemental heat is provided in adequate amounts from the age of one day old to they grow their feathers (three-five weeks).
+The keets must be kept dry and warm throughout this period.
 The feed used through the brooding period is “turkey starter” or “game bird starter.”
 Keets are easier than adult Guineas to train as they will quickly grow to recognize you as their keeper and your place as their home and territory.
 Guineas mix well and can be raised with chickens.
 Often a broody chicken hen is the one to naturally incubate and care for new keets.
 Thirty or more eggs can be laid by a Guinea hen during her laying period.
 They do not lay eggs year round.
 Learn as much as you can about Guineas before buying the birds from books, the internet or experienced keepers.